Tony McWalter: Career

-Parliamentary career
+Political career

+McWalter served as a Labour councillor on North Hertfordshire District Council from the 1979 election until 1983, representing the Letchworth East ward.

 He contested St Albans in 1987 and Luton North in 1992.
 He also contested two European Parliament seats, Hertfordshire (1984) and Bedfordshire South (1989).

 McWalter won the Hemel Hempstead seat from Robert Jones (Conservative) in 1997 and held it in 2001, and was narrowly defeated by 499 votes by Mike Penning (Conservative) in 2005.

 Early in his Westminster career, McWalter was one of a number of Labour MPs who petitioned for a planned cut in single-parents benefits, scheduled by the previous Conservative administration, to be cancelled before it came into effect.
 The cancellation of the cut was announced but then later revoked.
 McWalter abstained on the first vote in the Commons on implementing the cut.
 On later votes on the Welfare Reform bill McWalter voted with the government, but he did so having secured amendments on mobility allowance for disabled children aged between three and five, and on the bereavement allowance (which had been scheduled to be cut to six months so that widowers and widows could be given equal treatment).
 McWalter often cites this as evidence that it is possible for backbenchers to get laws beneficially amended.

 McWalter served on the Northern Ireland select committee during the extraordinary period before and after the Good Friday Agreement.
 McWalter also served on the Procedure Committee, where his principal concern was the treatment of bill committees in the House.
 Specifically, the whips would only appoint "nodding dogs", and many clauses would be left both unamended and even undebated.